 Yes, ADT is worth it.
-Consumers nationwide trust ADT, and it is an industry leader in security monitoring.
-ADT offers several products and solutions to help protect homes and families, including an easy-to-use mobile app that sends text alerts and allows consumers to control everything from your mobile device.
+People nationwide trust ADT, and it's an industry leader in security monitoring.
+ADT offers several products and solutions to help protect homes and families, including an easy-to-use mobile app that sends text alerts and lets you control everything from your mobile device.
 Its technology connects with smart home devices for convenient automation.

 A link has directed you to this review.
 Its location on this page may change next time you visit.

 - We require contact information to ensure our reviewers are real.